auth0/docs/articles/quickstart/native/_includes/_ionic_setup.md

 To integrate Auth0 in a hybrid Ionic app, you can use the `@auth0/cordova` package available on npm.
-This package provides an interface with Cordova which allows you to use the <a href="https://tools.ietf.org/html/rfc7636" target="_blank">Proof Key for Code Exchange (PKCE)</a> spec.
+This package provides an interface with Cordova which allows you to use the <a href="https://tools.ietf.org/html/rfc7636" target="_blank" rel="noreferrer">Proof Key for Code Exchange (PKCE)</a> spec.
 PKCE is recommended for native and hybrid applications to mitigate the threat of authorization code interception.

 ::: note
 Please note that PKCE authentication requires testing on either an emulated or real device.
 Attempting authentication when testing in the browser will fail because PKCE requires a device browser.